RetroPie/RetroPie-Docs/docs/EmulationStation.md

 ### Themes

 The RetroPie community has developed many themes for ES.
-See Themes page [HERE](themes)
+See Themes page [HERE](Themes).

 ES will check two places for a theme in the following order, using the first one it finds: